Wesley-yang/infra/README.md

 # infra
-Infrastructure for the EdgeGallery project.
+This repository contains tools and configuration files for the infrastructure of the EdgeGallery project.